Singaporean up for 2 Oscars for work on La La Land

 The skilled artisans focused on creating a layered soundscape for La La Land that was both lyrical and modern.

-Lee, who started her career in Singapore doing commercials in a small studio before coming to LA to work on film, believes that women who want to work in sound or other crafts must put the time in as well.
+Lee, who started her career in Singapore doing commercials in a small studio before coming to Los Angeles to work on film, believes that women who want to work in sound or other crafts must put the time in as well.

 "I would say you need to have the skills and demonstrate you can do the work so people have confidence in your abilities, and then you can ask for more based on having earned it," said Lee, who worked on "Wild," "Deadpool," and "X-Men: Days of Future Past."
 "I always had the desire to do more, to do mixes, to push my skills and build up my resume so people know I can do a lot of things within sound."